lovemilk2333/notes/contents/license/AllRightsReversed.md

 Copyright (c) Lovemilk

 All rights reserved.
-This software and associated documentation files (the "Software") may not be used, copied, modified, merged, published, distributed, sublicensed, and/or sold without prior written permission from the copyright holder.
+This software, the code, any other thing and associated documentation files (the "Software") may not be used, copied, modified, merged, published, distributed, sublicensed, and/or sold without prior written permission from the copyright holder.

 THE SOFTWARE, THE CODE OR ANY OTHER THING IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.